 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This could be necessary if you have an older house.
+This may be necessary if you have an older residence.

-Are Mini-Splits Worth the Cost?
+Are Mini-Splits Worth the Price?

-- Spaces you don’t use very frequently.
+- Areas you don’t visit very regularly.

-- Spaces with hot and cold spots.
+- Locations with hot and cold spots.

 - Costly electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork due to radiator or baseboard heat.
+- Older residences that don’t have ductwork as a result of radiator or baseboard heat.

-Our Professionals Can Take Care of All Your Mini-Split Installation Needs
+Our Pros Can Handle All Your Mini-Split Installation Needs